 TRAVEL GUIDE: The 6 best child-friendly ski resorts

-At Club Med, the kids' clubs will still operate but at reduced capacity, and regular sanitising and an emphasis on handwashing for the children will keep the little ones as safe as possible.
+At Club Med, the kids' clubs were still operational in December but at reduced capacity, and regular sanitising and an emphasis on handwashing for the children will keep the little ones as safe as possible when resorts reopen.

 Which resorts will be the safest for skiing in 2021?

-While no ski resort can guarantee it’ll be Covid-free, many are putting excellent measures in place to ensure guests stay safe.
+While no ski resort can guarantee it’ll be COVID-free when things reopen, many are putting excellent measures in place to ensure guests stay safe.
 Social distancing and mask rules of the destination will apply in all resorts, and others are going even further to protect guests.

 "Tests in the tourism sector have been increased," explains Holger Gassler at the Tyrol Tourist Board."Therefore employees of accommodation companies, the catering trade, campsites and youth hostels can now also be tested regularly and free of charge.”